barne856/MARE/README.md

 ```

 #### Cameras
 Cameras are a special type of Entity.
 All Layers and Scenes inherit from a Camera Entity.
-This is the active Camera no additional Camera Entity is necessary to render a Layer or Scene.
+This is the active Camera and no additional Camera Entity is necessary to render a Layer or Scene.
 Multiple Camera Entities can be attached to a Scene and swaped with the active Camera using the `Layer::swap_camera(Referenced<Camera> camera)` function.

 ### Components & Systems
 Components add functionality to Entities and are operated on by Systems.
 An Entity is created by inheriting from Components and pushing Systems that operate on those Comonents onto the Entity's System stack.
 The types of Systems must match the types of Components the Entity inherits from.
 Below is an example of a EulerMethod PhysicsSystem that is used to update a Rigidbody Component: